slavaGanzin/GitGrow/README.md

 # GitGrowBot
-- *Build and nurture your GitHub network with automation.*
-- *Easily follow, unfollow, star, and unstar on autopilot ✈️  so you can focus on coding while your community grows.*
+➫ *Build and nurture your GitHub network with automation.
+Easily follow, unfollow, star, and unstar on autopilot ✈️  so you can focus on coding while your community grows.*

 GitGrowBot is your personal GitHub networking assistant.
 It's an automation tool designed to help you **grow** and **nurture** your developer network organically.
 With GitGrowBot, you’ll: